gabeperez/ph-text-editor/README.md

 ## Usage
 Once installed, navigate to any Product Hunt page.
 The extension will be active on all Product Hunt pages:
 - Click on any comment box to focus it.
-- The formatting toolbar will appear at the bottom right of the screen.
+- The formatting toolbar will appear at the top right of the text box.
-- Select the text you want to format and click the appropriate button on the toolbar.
+- Select the text you want to format and click the appropriate button on the toolbar or use Keyboard shortcuts CMD+B, CMD+I, CMD+K.
 - For links and images, you'll be prompted to enter the necessary information.

 ## Permissions